 We will use these 3 in the examples below, but these are not the only ones.
 Lithuanian and Polish also have the genitive case, the instrumental case, the locative case, and the vocative case.

 In Lithuanian and Polish, the endings of nouns change depending on the grammatical case.
-In these languages the dictionary form of a noun will not necessarily be the form which the noun has when used in a sentence.
+In these languages, the dictionary form of a noun will not necessarily be the form that the noun has when used in a sentence.

 |English||a cat plays|

 |Polish||Daję kotu jedzenie|

 There are several declension patterns in Lithuanian and Polish depending on the noun’s gender and its ending.

 Lithuanian has 2 grammatical genders for Lithuanian nouns: masculine and feminine.
 There are 3 grammatical genders for Polish nouns: masculine, feminine, and neuter.

 Another thing visible in the examples above is the absence of grammatical articles in both Lithuanian and Polish.